BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **instance**

 You can add lines to an existing line whenever you want.
 All you need to is to specify the `instance` option and set a `GreasedLineMesh` instance to it.
 Everytime you add a new line all the data needed to render the line will be recalculted and the buffers will be updated.
-If you are adding many lines to an instance, use the `lazy` option. *Lines added to an instance are joined with existing mesh*.
+If you are adding many lines to an instance, use the `lazy` option. *Lines added to an instance are joined with the existing mesh*.
 See the examples for code.

 #### **updatable**